top of page

 Timeline

-Months 2-3: Retest should show minerals holding better
+Months 2-3: Retest should show minerals holding better.

-Months 4-12: Continued stability
+Months 4-12: Continued stability.

-If not seeing stability by month 3-4: Something in the three factors isn't right yet.
-Don't keep doing the same thing for years, hoping it'll work.
+If you’re not seeing stability by month 3-4: Something in the three factors isn't right yet.
+Don’t keep doing the same thing for years, hoping it’ll work.

 Age Matters

-At 40: Body can handle instability
+At 40: Your body can handle instability.

-At 60, 70, 80: Instability becomes dangerous
+At 60, 70, 80: Instability becomes dangerous.

-Cycling is not "peeling the onion" or "development".
+Cycling is not "peeling the onion" or "development."
 Cycling is a warning sign.

 "But I Work — Can't Sleep Past 7 AM"